dutchakdev/dutchakdev/README.md

 ## ATTENTION!
 February 24, 2022 Russia attacked Ukraine

-Today, Ukraine is bombarded by Russian missiles.
+Today, Ukraine is being bombarded by Russian missiles.
 Civilians are dying.
-Russia compares our cities to the ground, hiding behind the fact that our military bases are located there.
-Russia is stuck in a lie, Russia is the biggest lie.
+Russia is reducing our cities to rubble, justifying this by claiming that our military bases are located there.
+Russia is entrenched in lies; it is the epitome of deceit.

-Our military give a worthy rebuff to the Russian invaders, the whole country is united.
+Our military is mounting a strong defense against the Russian invaders; the entire country stands united.
 We will never forget this.

-As of the morning of November 29th, according to official information from juvenile prosecutors, 511 children have died and at least 1148 have sustained injuries of varying severity.
-Russians steal thousands of children from the occupied territories and blackmail their parents.
-Many cases of rape and execution of elderly people have been recorded.
+As of the morning of November 29th, according to official information from juvenile prosecutors, 511 children have died and at least 1,148 have sustained injuries of varying severity.
+The Russians are abducting thousands of children from occupied territories and using them to blackmail their parents.
+Numerous cases of rape and the execution of elderly people have been documented."

-We won't forgive.
-We ask the world for help, help us close the sky.
-No need to participate in the war, we can handle it ourselves, give us weapons!

 💔 🇺🇦